-Last Updated on January 8, 2026 by The Insurance Pros
+Last Updated on January 26, 2026 by The Insurance Pros

 Do You Need Renters Insurance in Michigan?

 You don’t need renters insurance to satisfy Michigan law, but you may need it to satisfy your lease.
-Even when it’s not required, renters insurance is often one of the most cost-effective ways to protect your personal property and reduce financial surprises after a loss.

 What Does Renters Insurance Cover in Michigan?

-A typical Michigan renter’s policy covers:
+A typical Michigan renter’s policy includes these core coverages:

-Personal Property Protection
+Personal Property

 Two common coverage options: